-In rare cases, when the user first changes to the Floorplanner Perspective, the ACE GUI window may become solid grey, and the title bar may change to read something like "ACE - Achronix CAD Environment - designName - implementationName - (deviceName) - (Not Responding)".
+In rare cases, when the Floorplanner Perspective is first changed, the ACE GUI window can become solid grey, and the title bar can change to read something like "ACE - Achronix CAD Environment - designName - implementationName - (deviceName) - (Not Responding)".
 When this problem has been reported, it has always been the case that the Floorplanner is taking too long to repaint.

 The Windows operating system requires that applications check-in every five seconds, or the application is deemed non-responsive.
 Non-responsive applications are given a figurative kick-in-the-pants by Windows, and asked to repaint the screen.
-When the screen paint itself is taking more than five seconds, as may happen with poor Floorplanner Optimization settings, an application can be forced into an effective infinite-loop of paint requests from the operating system.
+When the screen paint itself is taking more than five seconds, as can happen with poor Floorplanner Optimization settings, an application can be forced into an effective infinite-loop of paint requests from the operating system.

-If a Windows user ever notices the ACE GUI being called non-responsive by Windows (check the application title bar), ACE has most likely entered this looped painting state.
-To escape this state, change back to the Project perspective (or any other perspective without the Floorplanner view visible), then navigate to the the Floorplanner View Optimizations Preference Page (see page 206), (Window $\rightarrow$ Preferences $\rightarrow$ Floorplanner View Optimizations) and ensure that

-Enable Incremental Rendering and Render large areas as smaller tiled areas are both enabled for the current design's complexity level.
+If, in Windows, it is ever noticed that the ACE GUI is being called non-responsive by Windows (check the application title bar), ACE has most likely entered this looped painting state.
+To escape this state, change back to the Project perspective (or any other perspective without the Floorplanner view visible), then navigate to the the Floorplanner View Optimizations Preference Page (see page 228), (Window $\rightarrow$ Preferences $\rightarrow$ Floorplanner View Optimizations) and ensure that Enable Incremental Rendering and Render large areas as smaller tiled areas are both enabled for the current design's complexity level.